Nagumo-Type Characterization of Forward Invariance for Constrained Systems: Introduction

-The first contribution to the subject dates back to the seminal work by Nagumo~\cite{nagumo1942lage}, proposing a necessary and sufficient condition for the existence of, at least, a single solution that remains in $K$, from every point in $K$.
-A notion sometimes known as \textit{weak forward invariance}~\cite{clarke2008nonsmooth}.
-In detail, Nagumo's theorem states that the closed subset $K \subset \real^n$ is weakly forward invariant for~\eqref{eq_ode} if and only if
+The earliest characterization of forward invariance is due to Nagumo~\cite{nagumo1942lage}, who established a necessary-and-sufficient condition for the existence of (at least) a single solution that remains in a closed set $K$ from every initial condition in $K$.
+This property, sometimes referred to as \textit{weak forward invariance}~\cite{clarke2008nonsmooth}, coincides with forward invariance provided that the solutions are unique.
+Specifically, Nagumo's theorem states that a closed subset $K \subset \mathbb{R}^n$ is weakly forward invariant for the differential equation, with a continuous right-hand side $f$,

-where $T_{K}(x)$ is the contingent cone to $K$ at $x$; see~\cite[Definition 1.1]{aubin1987differential}.
-Thereby, the analysis of weak forward invariance is done by solely assessing $f$ on the boundary of $K$, and without explicitly knowing the system's solution.
-Subsequent works came after leveraging Nagumo's condition to characterize the, relatively stronger, forward-invariance notion up to the general contexts of differential inclusions and impulse differential inclusions.
-In particular, it is shown in \cite{Aubin1991Viability} that, given a locally-Lipschitz set-valued map $F: \real^n \rightrightarrows \real^n$ with convex and compact images, the closed subset $K$ is forward invariant for the differential inclusion

 if and only if